-must Trustee, The Janus Foundation
+Natasha Cowley Trustee, The Janus Foundation

-- 😤 December 2022 Tuesday 6th to Friday 9th: Excavation at Lossenham lote: these excavation dates are subject to weather conditions.
-Please make sure to sign-up in good time so we can plan our activities effectively.)
+Dates for the Diary December 2022 Tuesday 6th to Friday 9th: Excavation at Lossenham Note: these excavation dates are subject to weather conditions.
+(Please make sure to sign-up in good time so we can plan our activities effectively.)